 The downside is that Mesa Arch is a magnet for photographers and sunrise chasers.
 On most mornings it is common to see a crowd of photographers perched onto the small ledge in front of the arch waiting for sunrise.
 It can be a bit of a jostle to protect one of the coveted spots with a perfect view of the vista but most are respectful and stay out of each others frame.

 Mesa Arch sunrise tip: we did a lot of research before our Mesa Arch sunrise visit in November 2019 and loved the experience and the shots we captured.
 With a little planning, patience and luck (coupled with some of our tips) you should be able to capture this iconic photo too.

 Mesa Arch is located in Canyonlands National Park in an area known as Island in the Sky.
 The Canyonlands Park Entrance is located around 40 minutes drive from Moab, with the Mesa Arch trailhead parking lot a further 10 minutes drive into the park.
 The parking lot at the trailhead has space for around 35 to 40 cars.

 Mesa Arch sunrise tip: most visitors choose to stay in the nearby town of Moab and drive to the park.
 Moab provides easy access to Arches National Park, Canyonlands National Park and Dead Horse Point State Park.

-The hike to Mesa Arch is a relatively short and easy 0.5 mile looped trail and during the day will take around 15 minutes to reach the Arch from the parking lot.
-However, if your planning to visit for sunrise you will be hiking in the dark.
+The hike to Mesa Arch is a relatively short and easy 0.5-mile looped trail and during the day will take around 15 minutes to reach the Arch from the parking lot.
+However, if you planning to visit for sunrise you will be hiking in the dark.